-Women make-up nearly 47 percent of the U.S. workforce ( ).
-Many of these women are working mothers with children under the age of 18 ( ), who are also the primary or sole earner for their household ( ).
-These statistics demonstrate that women are committed to work – that there is a need and desire to support their households and contribute to America’s economy.
+Women make up nearly 47 percent of the U.S. workforce (DOL, 2022).
+Many of these women are working mothers with children under the age of 18 (72.5 percent), who are also the primary or sole earner for their household (40.5 percent).
+These statistics demonstrate that women are committed to work — that there is a need and desire to support their households and contribute to America's economy.
 New working mothers often struggle with assuming a new identity that requires balancing the demands of motherhood and re-assuming their role at work after a leave of absence.
 Workplace supports and flexibility can ease this transition, particularly for new mothers who breastfeed.
 One of the challenges many new mothers face when returning to work after having a baby is garnering support for time and space to express milk or nurse their newborn at work.
-When workplace supports are not available, a new mother can be forced to stop nursing her baby earlier than anticipated in order to return to work, or may not return at all.
+When workplace supports are not available, a new mother can be forced to stop nursing her baby earlier than anticipated in order to return to work or may not return at all.
 Making these kinds of decisions can negatively affect the family, for health and financial reasons, as well as present a loss for the employer.

 Federal, State, and Local Workplace Accommodation Requirements for Employees with Lactation-related Needs

-Under the Americans with Disabilities Act (ADA), an is someone who has an impairment that substantially limits a major life activity.
-According to the Equal Employment Opportunity Commission (EEOC), the federal agency that enforces the ADA, but uncomplicated pregnancy and lactation are not disabilities covered by the ADA.
+Under the Americans with Disabilities Act (ADA), an individual with a disability is someone who has an impairment that substantially limits a major life activity.
+According to the Equal Employment Opportunity Commission (EEOC), the federal agency that enforces the ADA, lactation is a pregnancy-related medical condition, but uncomplicated pregnancy and lactation are not disabilities covered by the ADA.
 Thus, under ordinary circumstances, employers are not mandated to provide lactation-related reasonable accommodations under that federal statute.

 The Break Time for Nursing Mothers provision fails to specifically address other types of lactation-related accommodation issues.
 For instance, employers sometimes have questions about the responsibility to provide lactation-related accommodations for employees who must travel to perform job duties.
-These types of situations may involve employees who travel daily in a local area, or who travel to other states or overseas on occasion.
-JAN Consultants can offer practical solutions for addressing the needs of employees who must travel, but technical questions about the application of the Break Time for Nursing Mothers provision are directed to the (WHD).
-For more information, contact the DOL at 866-487-9243, or go to .
+These types of situations may involve employees who travel daily in a local area or who travel to other states or overseas on occasion.
+JAN Consultants can offer practical solutions for addressing the needs of employees who must travel, but technical questions about the application of the Break Time for Nursing Mothers provision are directed to the U.S. Department of Labor (DOL), Wage and Hour Division (WHD).
+For more information, contact the DOL at 866-487-9243 or see Break Time for Nursing Mothers.

-The EEOC does seem to infer that, under the federal (PDA), covered employers must treat employees who require lactation support in a similar manner as employees who request modifications at work for non-medical reasons.
-The PDA regulations and EEOC fall short of stating specifically that lactation-related accommodations are required for employees, but relevant information can be found in the EEOC .
-See .
+The EEOC does seem to infer that, under the federal Pregnancy Discrimination Act (PDA), covered employers must treat employees who require lactation support in a similar manner as employees who request modifications at work for non-medical reasons.
+The PDA regulations and EEOC fall short of stating specifically that lactation-related accommodations are required for employees, but relevant information can be found in the EEOC Enforcement Guidance on Pregnancy Discrimination and Related Issues.
+See b.
+Discrimination Based on Lactation and Breastfeeding.

 Finally, a growing number of states and localities, have passed legislation to enhance protections for workers who are pregnant that include requirements related to providing accommodations and strengthening the workplace rights of women with lactation-related needs.
-Information about is available through the .
+Information about state-level protections for workers who are pregnant or nursing is available through the U.S. Department of Labor, Women's Bureau.

 Ways to Support Employees with Lactation-related Needs